U.S. Private Water Market: Opportunities & Strategies, 2014

 - Investor-owned utility (IOU) asset portfolios and growth strategies

-Listen to Bluefield Research Vice President, Keith Hays, talk about U.S. Private Water Market: Opportunities & Strategies, 2014 below.
+In this presentation, Bluefield Research Vice President, Keith Hays, talks about U.S. Private Water Market: Opportunities & Strategies, 2014.

 State Regulation and Markets Analyzed: Arizona • California • Connecticut • Delaware • Idaho • Illinois • Indiana • Michigan • Missouri • North Carolina • New Jersey • New Mexico • New York • Ohio • Pennsylvania • Texas • Virginia • Wisconsin